 Wondering how a water softener works?
 Check out this video for a great visual explanation.

-The type of water softener system you choose will greatly impact the final cost you pay.
-Some systems, like the point-of-use reverse osmosis system, are more affordable than others like the double tank ion exchange water softener.
+The type of water softener system you choose will greatly impact the final cost.
+Some systems, like the point-of-use reverse osmosis system, are more affordable than others, like a double tank ion exchange water softener.
 The chart below provides a quick peek into average costs based on system type.

 Point-of-Use Reverse Osmosis

 A point-of-use reverse osmosis system is ideal for focused uses.
 For example, you might want filtered water from your sink for drinking, cooking, and cleaning dishes.
-So, to achieve this result, you might install a point-of-use reverse osmosis system at that fixture.
+To achieve this result, you could install a point-of-use reverse osmosis system at that fixture.

 Magnetic

-A magnetic water softener is another option for homeowners seeking a hard water solution.
+A magnetic water softener is another option for homeowners seeking a solution for hard water.
 These systems use electromagnetic coils to remove specific particles that cause hard water, including magnesium and calcium.
 They don’t use salt, making them an excellent choice for those on low-sodium diets.

 Single Tank Ion Exchange